aemogie/temedy.java/03_Operators.md

 }
 ```

-As for understanding the `instanceof` operator, you may have to go through the object oriented programming section.
+As for understanding the `instanceof` operator, you may have to go through the object-oriented programming section.\
 Here is an example tho:
 ```java
 Object object = new Boolean(Boolean.TRUE);